GAIA-X4PLC-AAD/ontology-management-base/manifest/README.md

-# < general:description:name >
+# < envited-x:metadata:name >

-< general:description:description >
+< envited-x:metadata:description >

 ## Digital Assets

 This is a digital asset according to the ENVITED Ecosystem Specification [EVES-003](https://ascs-ev.github.io/EVES/EVES-003/eves-003.html) for the ENVITED-X Data Space.
 It can be used as a template for other dataspaces as well.
 It contains a fully described and consistent example of a digital asset including a **`manifest.json` - file** as content registry.
+Every `envited-x:SimulationAsset` must contain a `manifest`.

 A complete **`digital asset`** in a specific domain includes the data itself and all necessary files for describing, evaluating, and visualizing the dataset.